OWASP/www-project-secure-headers/tab_casestudies.md

 tags: headers
 ---

+# Case Studies

-# Entity referencing the OWASP Secure Headers Project
+📋 This section list the entities referencing the [OWASP Secure Headers Project](https://owasp.org/www-project-secure-headers/).

 📩 Feel free to contact project leaders if your company or software (open source or not) was using the OSHP project.